TracerBench/tracerbench-compare-action/README.md

 ## Initial Setup

 To use this, place markers with `performance.mark(<markerName>)` in your application at key points.
-You can then conigure `tracerbench` to use a subset (or all) of these markers to create a segmented analysis.
+You can then configure `tracerbench` to use a subset (or all) of these markers to create a segmented analysis.

 Currently, in order for Tracerbench to know when to stop analyzing your application